Is the CMA certification worth it?

 Candidates must become IMA members to qualify for the certification, and there are varying membership fees:

-The cost of review courses varies quite a bit and can be anywhere between $699 to $1,795 USD.
+The cost of review courses varies quite a bit and can be anywhere between $1,299 to $2,000+ USD for a decent one.

 If you decide to self-study, textbooks and online cram courses can be as affordable as $59 a pop, but they do not offer the same quality of teaching experience.

-Check out a full breakdown of my best CMA review.
+Check out a full breakdown of CMA review course comparisons.

 The Time Investment